Automated Traffic Enforcement

 Regardless of whether a ticket is issued through conventional enforcement or automated traffic enforcement, the revenue is split between the province and the City.

-- $50 is a victims surcharge and helps to fund the provincial Victims of Crime Financial Benefits Program.;
+- $67.50 (20%) is a provincial surcharge and helps to fund the Victims of Crime Financial Benefits Program;

 Automated traffic enforcement is used on roadways where collisions, violation rates and/or safety are a concern.